-- Donate to expand the City of Peace Network: Funds are needed to revise the website, grow social networking, deliver certificates and banners, as well as to invest in group video and call-in services in order to keep enthusiasm and encourage collaboration. - 2.
-Give to the Global Family Program: Like the Sister Cities organization, this program provides a peace-city-to-peace-city support system, resulting in critical funds for fledgling leaders.
+- 1. Donate to expand the City of Peace Network: Funds are needed to revise the website, grow social networking, deliver certificates and banners, as well as to invest in group video and call-in services in order to keep enthusiasm and encourage collaboration. - 2.
+Collaborate through the City-to-City Program: Like the Sister Cities organization, this program provides a peace-city-to-peacecity support system, resulting in critical funds for fledgling leaders.
 We need funds for the website, social media, and implementation. - 3.
-Crowd-fund the Global Action Program: Free Leadership Skills Development for leaders.
-Funds are needed for building peace education and entrepreneurial programs for at-risk communities.
+Crowd-fund Community Programs: Funds are needed for building peaceful solutions in member Cities of Peace throughout the world.
+Individual donors and grant organization encouraged.